 Answer Engine Optimization (AEO): The Complete Guide for 2025

-Here's a number that should scare you: 58% of searches now end without a single click.
+58% of searches now end without a single click.

-That answer might come from a featured snippet.
-A voice assistant.
-An AI chatbot.
-Google's AI Overviews.
+Users ask a question.
+They get an answer.
+Done.
+That answer might come from a featured snippet, a voice assistant, an AI chatbot, Google's AI Overviews.
 The common thread?
 Someone's content powers that answer.
-And if it's not yours, you're losing ground to whoever it is.
+If it's not yours, you're losing ground.

 The goal shifts from "rank high and get clicks" to "be the answer that gets delivered."